a-chaudhari/asus-px-keyboard-tool/Readme.md

 The uninstall script will clean up all files. `sudo ./uninstall.sh`

 ## Configuration
-The default config shipped is a (hopefully) a minimal and safe config that should work on most devices.
-However, to get most value, you should enable the additional features.
+The default config shipped is optimized for a PX13 or PX16 laptop.
+Other asus models can still use this tool, but should try with the minimal config below as a starting point.

 Submit an issue if you have problems with the default config or need help customizing it.
-Admittedly I'm still working on documentation.
+Admittedly I'm still working config on documentation.

-PX 13/16 users should use the following config to enable all features:
 ```
 # TOML configuration file for asus-px-keyboard-tool
-# optimized for PX13 and PX16 laptops
+# minimal config

 [bpf]
 enabled = true
 remaps = [
     { from = 0x4e, to = 0x5c }, # fn-lock (fn + esc) -> key_prog3
-    { from = 0x7e, to = 0xba }, # emoji picker key -> key_prog2
+#    { from = 0x7e, to = 0xba }, # emoji picker key -> key_prog2
-    { from = 0x8b, to = 0x38 }, # proart hub key -> key_prog1
+#    { from = 0x8b, to = 0x38 }, # proart hub key -> key_prog1
-    { from = 0xc7, to = 0x99 }, # kb backlight key -> key_prog4
+#    { from = 0xc7, to = 0x99 }, # kb backlight key -> key_prog4
 ]

 [compatibility]